Beyoncé’s childhood home in Houston burns on Christmas morning

 The home in the historic Riverside Terrace neighborhood was built in 1946.

-A messages sent to Beyoncé’s publicist was not immediately returned late Monday.
+A message sent to Beyoncé’s publicist was not immediately returned late Monday.

 The cause of the blaze was under investigation.